 The Arctic Tech fabric that constitutes the outer shell of the jacket is coated with a DWR treatment, which is unsurprising given this jacket's intended environment.

 While able to shed snow and sleet, the fabric did begin to show wetting in prolonged exposure to moisture.
 Again, if it is raining, it is probably way too warm to be wearing this parka.
 Because it's meant to be used in the coldest of cold climates, it is going to be overkill in areas that have more temperate winters.

 The huge cuff allows for even the biggest gauntlet style mitts to be used with ease.

-The "snow skirt" of the Expedition parka is something we expect on ski resort specific jackets.
+The "snow skirt" is something we expect on ski resort specific jackets.
 In this context, it makes sense to lock in that valuable heat.

-The size of the front zipper means that not only will it be durable, but it is also much easier than any of the other jackets to operate with gloves on.
+The size of the front zipper means that not only will it be durable, but it is also much easier than any of the other jackets to operate with gloves on, including its close competitor the Feathered Friends Khumbu Parka, which has front zipper issues.
 Our Editors' Choice winner, the Arc'teryx Camosun, and Best Buy winner, Marmot Fordham, scored the same in this metric and seemed to be more comfortable over a much broader range of conditions than the Expedition Parka, which is only comfortable until it is uncomfortably warm.

 While this jacket is really bulky, it doesn't seem all that bad when wearing insulated pants and winter boots.